threadi/wp-personio-integration-light/doc/hooks.md

 ### `personio_integration_settings_get_list`

-*Filter the taxonomy labels for template filter in listing before adding them to the settings.*
+*Filter the taxonomy labels for template filter in the listing before adding them to the settings.*

 **Arguments**